Medical Dermatology for skin conditions like eczema

 Seborrheic dermatitis is a chronic inflammatory skin rash that affects skin areas with abundant oil production (scalp, eyebrows, sides of the nose, bearded areas, behind and inside the ears, and mid chest).
 Dandruff usually means seborrheic dermatitis affecting the scalp.
 It is an inflammatory reaction to a yeast that is part of our normal epidermal microbiome: p. ovale.

 The treatment of dandruff and seborrheic dermatitis was historically driven by topical antifungals and steroids.
-While these medications are still used, for refractory cases we have new and more innovative treatment options that Dr. Cameron now also utilizes.
+While these medications are still used, for refractory cases we have new and more innovative treatment options that Cameron Dermatology now also utilizes.

 Eczema